lucieyang1/JSC370-labs/lab08/08lab-text-mining.md

 # we only did top 20, but would have gotten more words if we did more
 ```

+**The top 3 words are blood loss, blood pressure, and estimated blood.
+The other words are: signs, white, red, cells, cell, sugar, sugars,
+pounds, vessels, flow, cord, cultures, supply, return, transfusion,
+clots and pressures.**

 ------------------------------------------------------------------------

 ## Question 6: Words by Specialties